kaz-utashiro/greple/docs/index.md

 - **-f** _file_, **--file**=_file_

     Specify the file which contains search pattern.
-When file contains multiple lines, patterns on each lines are search in OR context.
+When file contains multiple lines, patterns on each lines are mixed together by OR context.

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and removed with preceding spaces.

-    Multiple file can be specified, but they will be mixed into single pattern.
+    When multiple files specified, each file produces individual pattern.

+    See **-Msubst** module.

 ## STYLES